kenoxa/beamwind/packages/beamwind/README.md

 })
 ```

-Dynamic components can be implemented as function which should return a string of tokens to be applied.
+Dynamic components can be implemented as function which should return a string of directives to be applied.

 ```js
 import { setup } from 'beamwind'